You Bet Your Life: 1992–1993: Bill Cosby

-2021–present
+2021–2023: Jay Leno

 In September 2020, it was announced that Fox First Run would reboot the show in syndication, which premiered on September 13, 2021, with Jay Leno as host.
 Carsey-Werner's Tom Werner will return as executive producer.
 It was stated that the revival would also include bits carried over from Leno's tenure on The Tonight Show and The Jay Leno Show, such as Headlines, and that Kevin Eubanks, who had been Leno's bandleader on The Tonight Show from 1995 to 2009 and for a brief time in 2010, and The Jay Leno Show (as the Primetime band). and comic foil for much of his run on Tonight, would serve as sidekick; Leno plans on avoiding any political or topical humor to keep the show evergreen.

 In this format, two teams of two contestants per show answer four questions in one category; some are multiple-choice, while others are open-ended.
 The first question is worth $250, and the value increases by $250 per question to a maximum of $1,000.
 After the fourth question, each member of the team may either end the game and keep their share of the winnings, or play a fifth question; a correct answer doubles their total, while a miss forfeits it.
 The secret word (sponsored by CarGurus in the first season and Bingo Blitz and Slotomania in the second season), awards a $500 bonus as in the 1992-93 revival.
 Starting in the second season, if the contestants answer a random question correctly, a follow-up bonus question was asked where if answered correctly, the contestants are awarded a $1,000 bonus.
 A team can win up to $6,500 by answering all five questions correctly, answering the bonus question correctly, and saying the secret word.
 If time permits at the end of an episode, one audience member is asked a question and can win a prize for giving the correct answer.

-The opening comedy segments, including Headlines, were removed without fanfare at the end of November 2021; the program now begins with Jay and Kevin welcoming the first set of contestants.
-However, the program's website still solicits viewer submissions for the comedy segment.
+The opening comedy segments, including Headlines, were removed at the end of the first season; starting with the second season, the program begins with Leno chatting with first set of contestants.

+Production of a planned third season was suspended after Writers Guild of America members went on strike in May 2023, as Leno refused to cross the picket line in solidarity.
+Instead of continuing to air reruns into the 2023–24 season, stations that carried the program replaced it with other syndicated fare in the interim, with Fox First Run offering two other syndicated game shows, Person, Place or Thing (which entered national syndication that season following a six-week test run in the Summer of 2022 on selected Fox-owned stations) and Who the Bleep Is That (which was alternately offered to selected Fox O&Os as a substitute, following an initial six-week test run on Fox O&Os the previous Spring), to fill its vacated timeslots.
+As a result of the strike, the show was cancelled in August 2023.